techidaily/site-games-able/source/_posts/atlasos-breathe-new-life-into-your-old-gaming-rig.md

  Despite being originally lighter than their ancestors, both Windows 10 and Windows 11 became increasingly bloated with each update.
 From ads you don't care about to apps and services you never use, the latest and fully updated Windows demand more from your PC than before.
 And the creators of AtlasOS decided to do something about it.

- Unlike Linux distributions, which are the base for a whole different software ecosystem and expect you to jump through some hoops to[run Windows software and games](https://www.makeuseof.com/how-to-play-windows-games-on-linux/) , AtlasOS is Windows, literally.
+ Unlike Linux distributions, which are the base for a whole different software ecosystem and expect you to jump through some hoops to [run Windows software and games](https://www.makeuseof.com/how-to-play-windows-games-on-linux/) , AtlasOS is Windows, literally.
 With AtlasOS, you aren't installing a new OS on your computer but modifying an existing version of Windows 10 or 11 "to lighten it up" and remove all its fluff.

  The project describes itself as "a transparent and streamlined modification of Windows, designed to maximize your system's performance and optimize latency".
 It achieves that by reconfiguring Windows' own installation, prioritizing what's needed for gaming, and minimizing (or altogether getting rid of) everything else.

- You could try micromanaging your PC by[changing the priority level for your programs](https://www.makeuseof.com/windows-11-set-program-priority/) or[automating CPU thread management with an app like Process Lasso](https://www.makeuseof.com/process-lasso-take-control-of-cpu-threads/) .
-Or you could try[overclocking your PC](https://www.makeuseof.com/best-cpu-overclocking-software/) to push it over its usual limits.
+ You could try micromanaging your PC by [changing the priority level for your programs](https://www.makeuseof.com/windows-11-set-program-priority/) or [automating CPU thread management with an app like Process Lasso](https://www.makeuseof.com/process-lasso-take-control-of-cpu-threads/) .
+Or you could try [overclocking your PC](https://www.makeuseof.com/best-cpu-overclocking-software/) to push it over its usual limits.

  Still, AtlasOS may be a better choice for many people.
 It automatically frees up more resources than you could ever do manually by removing even Windows features & turning off non-essential services.
 Also, it doesn't affect your hardware in any way that could potentially damage it.